 This can not be true.
 After 14 months the television already shows signs of malfunction.
 I decided to send Samsung an e-mail.

 As a long-term Dutch Samsung customer, I have a question about the quality of Samsung television in Vietnam.
 In the Netherlands, I have always owned Samsung television.
 First a 32-inch LCD and later a 40-inch full-HD LCD.
 Both televisions worked flawlessly.
 When I moved to Vietnam I decided to buy a Samsung again.
-After a long research, I decided to go for the UA32M5500.
-A small television with real 1080P full HD.
-So I can use the television also for my edition work.
-The television was delivered to me on 26 June 2017.
+After

 This week I started to notice a problem with the backlight.
 Two LEDs on the left side of the screen seem to stop working.
 Plus that side has also a flickering.
 It looks like a hardware failure.
 Now I understand that in Vietnam the television doesn’t have two years of warranty like I’m used to in Europe.
 But only one year of warranty.
 So it seems that I don’t have any warranty anymore.